JorgeG94/roofline_plot/README.md

+# Roofline

+This is a very simple script to plot roofline plots based upon https://github.com/mohamed/roofline.
+Example files are included

+## Requirements

+ - Python 3.6 or greater with: numpy and matplotlib

 ## apps.csv

 This file contains the application you have data from that you wish to plot.
 The file is structured as: